1. Who are you and where are you from?

 We choose the best components we think that attributes to a pair of performance wheels.
 At the same time, we want to continue to make them affordable without bursting your wallet.

-Rims: We offer three series of rims, namely the Enves, the UCI approved SL28 and the innovative Venn rims with unique construction methods.
+Rims: We offer a few series of rims, namely the Enves, the UCI approved SL28 / SL30 Disc and the innovative Venn rims with unique construction methods.
 They meet our high expectations as a wheel builder that demands competitive weight, lateral trueness, radial roundness and the ability to accept high spoke tensions without buckling.
 We can attest to the rims’ qualities when we keep the tolerances of our wheels within 0.2mm laterally and 0.4mm radially under the load of high spoke tensions.

-Hubs: What we prefer in a pair of hubs are stiffness, durability, rolling smoothness, serviceability and of course bling.
-While many light-weight hubs use very small bearings to achieve their paper weight goal, the hubs we offer uses adequate size bearings and patented drive systems with a series of different colour finishes to achieve the big 5 we mentioned above.
-It annoy us very much when many hub companies continue to tout consumers with the idea that being lighter is better.
-No it's won’t help you in your quest for better wheels.
+Hubs: What we prefer in a pair of hubs are stiffness, durability, rolling smoothness, serviceability and of course bling factor.
+Many light-weight hubs use inadequate small bearings to achieve light weight figures, while our choice of hubs we prefered are designed with high loading capacity bearings and patented drive systems with a series of different colour finishes to achieve the big 5s we mentioned above.
+It annoy us very much when many wheel companies continue to tout consumers with the idea that being lighter is better.
+No it's won’t help you in your quest for better wheels or even worse, make your ride suffers and your pockets burn.

-Workmanship: Even with all the right components the crucial step is proper workmanship when assembling and building the components.
+Workmanship: Even with all the right components the final important step is proper workmanship when assembling and building the components.
 We begin by preparing the parts for the building process.
-Part of this is also ensure that the nipples doesn't seize with the rim and spokes during the stage when the spokes are under high tension load.
-Once the wheel is built completely, we stressed the spokes for them to be properly bedded into the rims and the hubs.
-And repeat the entire trueing and tension process.
+Part of this also ensures that the nipples doesn't seize with the rim and spokes during the stage when the spokes are under high tension load.
+Once the wheel is built completely, we high-stressed the spokes to be properly bedded into the rims and the hubs.
+And repeat the entire trueing and tensioning process.
 So when you begin to ride the wheels, you won’t face problems of the wheels going out of true shortly.
 That being said, we true our wheels to tolerances of 0.2mm laterally and 0.4mm radially with a 95% consistent spoke tension.
 A good and solid workmanship will ensure that the wheels’ integrity remains virtually intact even when it undergoes a high impact such as an event of an accident, thus assuring your safety further.

 3. Do you ship to my country?